nickglazzard1959/gplot2/README.md

 ```
 also as described above.

-There are five major parts to GPLOT/DIMFILM and the environment on NOS
+There are six major parts to GPLOT/DIMFILM and the environment on NOS
 needed to build it.

 1. A set of CCL procedures which establish new commands (in effect) which